mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 The commands used to install the Azure CLI for Linux are described [here](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt#option-2-step-by-step-installation-instructions).

-As there are multiple command lines needed to install Azure CLI, we shall not clutter the .gitpod.yml with these commands, but shall create a bash script.
+As there are multiple command lines needed to install Azure CLI, I shall not clutter the .gitpod.yml with these commands, but shall create a bash script.

 ### install_azure_cli script